fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 ```
 [Try it here](https://fluent-cms-admin.azurewebsites.net/graph?query=query%20(%24id%3A%20Int!)%20%7B%0A%20%20teacherList(id%3A%7Bequals%3A%24id%7D)%7B%0A%20%20%20%20id%0A%20%20%20%20firstname%0A%20%20%20%20lastname%0A%20%20%7D%0A%7D)

-Explore the power of FluentCMS GraphQL and streamline your development workflow!
+Explore the power of FormCMS GraphQL and streamline your development workflow!
 ***
 ***
 ### Saved Query